How To Catch White Bass In Rivers? (5 Effective Steps)

 Step-2: Cast your line slowly and steadily

 When you’re casting into a river, use the drag on your reel to set your line.
 Keep the pace slow and steady, and make sure the lure is always moving throughout the cast.
 Step-3 Look for a fish to strike.
-Your line should almost always be moving, but you won’t know if your lure has been hit until you lift it out of the water.

 Step-3: Always keep an eye out for White Bass

 This is the most important step in catching white bass.
 Try to look for areas where there is a lot of vegetation, especially at the river’s edge.
-When you first spot White Bass, you should cast your lure into that area and let it sink to the bottom.

 Step-4: Don’t forget about your line